 There is a difference between retreat and isolation.
 One is good for a man’s soul and the other is not so good.

-Another important foundation for my God Buddy concept was when I realized that men need to get-away and retreat with other men.
-Now, I don’t mean retreat as in a military sense but I mean they need a change of pace, relaxation kind of way to recharge their batteries.
+An important foundation for my GodBuddy concept came when I realized that men need to get away and retreat with other men.
+Now, I don’t mean retreat in a military sense but to change the pace and relaxation to recharge their batteries.

-A quick Google search will present you with a vast array of wellness retreats, yoga retreats, and detox retreats that are mainly targeted to women.
+A quick Google search will present you with a vast array of wellness retreats, yoga retreats, and detox retreats that are mainly targeted at women.
 For men though, the options are significantly less, which presumes that women need to retreat more than their male counterparts.

 But I would suggest the opposite is true.